Cefdinir: Available forms

+It is available under several brand names and as a generic medication.

 Side effects

-Side effects include diarrhea, vaginal infections or inflammation, nausea, headache, and abdominal pain."
+Side effects of cefdinir include diarrhea, vaginal infections or inflammation, nausea, headache, and abdominal pain."

 It is also one of the medications that can cause toxic epidermal necrolysis or Stevens–Johnson syndrome.

-The pediatric version of cefdinir can bind to iron in the digestive tract; in rare cases, this causes a rust or red discoloration of the stool.
+The pediatric version of cefdinir can bind to iron in the digestive tract; in rare cases, this causes rust or red discoloration of the stool.
 Blood typically appears dark brown or black in stool, and testing may confirm which is present.
 If the reddish stool is accompanied by abdominal pain, weight loss, diarrhea, etc., a Clostridioides difficile infection caused by the antibiotic could be signified.